Weed control schedule

 Frequently Asked Questions

-Most pre-emergent herbicides need to be reapplied every 3-4 months to maintain their effectiveness.
-The exact timing will depend on your local climate and growing season.
+Most pre-emergent herbicides need to be reapplied every 3-4 months to maintain effective weed control.

 Connect with certified professionals in your area